isaiah/jubilee/README.md

 Fixed
 -----------

-* Long running request get reset, connection timeout.
-Fix by increase connection timeout from 5 seconds to 10 seconds, cannot be higher, or it just doesn't respond on first request.  donno why.
+* Long running request get reset, as connection timed out.
+Fix by increase default connection timeout from 5 seconds to 10 seconds, cannot be higher, or it just doesn't respond.  donno why.
 * Failed to serve uploaded images.
 Fixed by use vertx sendfile
 * Rack handler still need a latch.
-Fixed by execute a hook in server#stop
+Fixed by execute a unblock hook in server#stop

 Installation